Spectral Characterization and Mitigation of Sequential Knowledge Editing Collapse: Methodology

+where the coefficients are given by $\alpha_{ij} = \langle \Delta \mathbf{W}, \mathbf{u}_i \mathbf{v}_j^\top \rangle_F$.
 This spectral decomposition resolves a parameter update into its effects on individual input--output mappings of the original weight matrix.
 Each coefficient $\alpha_{ij}$ quantifies the contribution of the update along the mapping from input singular direction $\mathbf{v}_j$ to output singular direction $\mathbf{u}_i$.
 As a result, update components aligned with dominant spectral directions can be distinguished from those operating in lower-energy regions.